Is There a Dimmer Outlook Ahead for Sandstorm Gold Ltd. (SAND)?

 Is It Worth Investing in Sandstorm Gold Ltd. (NYSE :SAND) Right Now?

-Sandstorm Gold Ltd. (NYSE:SAND) scored a price-to-earnings ratio above its average ratio, recording 13.02 x from its present earnings ratio.
+Sandstorm Gold Ltd. (NYSE:SAND) scored a price-to-earnings ratio above its average ratio, recording 12.40 x from its present earnings ratio.
+Opinions of the stock are interesting as 7 analysts out of 11 who provided ratings for Sandstorm Gold Ltd. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 Sponsored

+The average price from analysts is $8.81, which is $3.73 above the current price.
 SAND currently public float of 246.86M and currently shorts hold a 1.70% ratio of that float.
-Today, the average trading volume of SAND was 2.93M shares.
+Today, the average trading volume of SAND was 2.96M shares.

 SAND’s Market Performance